 How to Upgrade a Smaller SSD to a Larger one

-After choosing the right SSD that fits for your device, you can start making SSD upgrade.
-As mentioned before, you can upgrade the original HDD to a faster SSD for better performance, and you can also upgrade the current small SSD drive to a larger SSD.
+After choosing the right SSD that fits your device, you can start making an SSD upgrade.
+As mentioned before, you can change your default storage solutions to an SSD for faster performance, and you can also upgrade the current small SSD drive to a larger SSD.

 As for the former case, you can refer to this guide: How to Upgrade Laptop from HDD to SSD Without Reinstalling OS.
 In this part, we will mainly talk about how to upgrade SSD to larger SSD.
 Let’s see the details.